 Nicholas joined the MSO in 1998 as Assistant Principal Cello, and always having had a strong commitment to music education and community engagement, was appointed the Cybec Assistant Conductor for Learning and Engagement in 2020.
 In this role he has explored classical favourites in the Ears Wide Open series, conducted MSO for Schools performances, and hosted a number of live-streamed events.

 After training in Adelaide and London, Nicholas spent 3 years as Artist-in-Residence at the University of Queensland as part of the ensemble Perihelion, forging a strong reputation as an exponent of contemporary music.

-In 1998, Nicholas joined the Melbourne Symphony Orchestra as Assistant Principal cellist.
-In addition to his work with the orchestra, Nicholas has been in demand as both a chamber musician and a teacher.
-He was a principal instrumental teacher at the Australian National Academy of Music from 2004 – 2009.
+In 1998 he joined the Melbourne Symphony Orchestra (MSO) as Assistant Principal Cello.
+Since then he has appeared as a soloist, chamber musician and recitalist.
+He has also taught cello and improvisation at the Australian National Academy of Music (ANAM).

 In 2010 Nicholas was awarded the Dame Roma Mitchell Churchill Fellowship to spend 2 months looking in depth at the LSO’s iconic Discovery program and at the use of improvisation in training classical musicians at the Guildhall School of Music.

 In 2016, Nicholas’ considerable experience as an orchestral musician and his passion for communication led him to undertake a fellowship at ANAM where he developed, conducted and presented educational concerts for primary school children.

 During the fellowship he was mentored by Paul Rissmann, Graham Abbott and the legendary Richard Gill AO.

 Since then he has presented educational concerts for children and adults for MSO, ANAM and the Melbourne Chamber Orchestra.
 He is also the conductor of the Melbourne University Biomedical Students’ Orchestra.